samuraibeach/theallyn/location/map.md

     New South Wales 2311, Australia
 </div>

 Please note – You will be driving on 12km of dirt road to reach us, also our track down to the cabin can become slippery in wet weather.
-It is recommended that you have a AWD vehicle or 4WD.
+<b>It is recommended that you have a AWD vehicle or 4WD</b>.

 If not, just check with us regarding road conditions the night before arrival.